Slash raises $100M Series C at a $1.4B valuation

 Born in the aftermath of the Gold Rush

-Mechanics Bank was founded in 1905 in Richmond, California - a city that barely existed before the Southern Pacific Railroad arrived and that would soon become one of the most important industrial ports on San Francisco Bay.
-The bank's name reflected its clientele: the mechanics, shipbuilders, and tradespeople building the physical infrastructure of the East Bay.
-While San Francisco's financial district attracted the big-name banks, Mechanics served the workers across the water who were actually constructing the region.
+Mechanics Bank was founded in 1905 in Richmond, California — a city that barely existed before the Southern Pacific Railroad arrived and that would soon become one of the most important industrial ports on San Francisco Bay.
+The name reflected its clientele: the mechanics, shipbuilders, and tradespeople building the physical infrastructure of the East Bay.
+While San Francisco's financial district attracted the big-name banks, Mechanics served the workers across the water actually constructing the region.

 Mechanics Bank's routing number is 121102036.
-The 121 prefix identifies it as processed through the Federal Reserve Bank of San Francisco, consistent with its California charter.
-This single routing number covers all Mechanics Bank accounts - checking, savings, money market, and business accounts - across every branch location from the Bay Area to the Central Coast.
+The 121 prefix ties to the Federal Reserve Bank of San Francisco, consistent with the bank's California charter.
+This covers all Mechanics Bank accounts — checking, savings, money market, and business accounts — across every branch location from the Bay Area to the Central Coast.
+Former Rabobank customers whose accounts transitioned to Mechanics Bank should update any direct deposits or automatic payments to 121102036 to avoid processing delays.

 Absorbing Rabobank and doubling overnight

-In 2019, Mechanics Bank completed the acquisition of Rabobank's retail banking operations along California's Central Coast - a deal that roughly doubled the bank's size and extended its footprint from the Bay Area down through San Luis Obispo, Santa Barbara, and into the agricultural heartland of the Salinas and Santa Maria valleys.
-The acquisition was unusual: Rabobank N.A. was the US subsidiary of the Dutch cooperative Rabobank, and its Central Coast branches served a mix of agribusiness clients, wine industry operators, and coastal communities that bore little resemblance to Mechanics Bank's East Bay urban core.
+In 2019, Mechanics Bank acquired Rabobank's retail banking operations along California's Central Coast — a deal that roughly doubled the bank's size and extended its footprint from the Bay Area through San Luis Obispo, Santa Barbara, and into the agricultural heartland of the Salinas and Santa Maria valleys.
+Rabobank N.A. was the US subsidiary of the Dutch cooperative Rabobank, and its Central Coast branches served agribusiness clients, wine industry operators, and coastal communities that looked nothing like Mechanics Bank's East Bay urban core.
+Integrating the two took the better part of two years — account migrations, system cutovers, and rebranding dozens of branches under the Mechanics Bank name.

 Community banking between Silicon Valley and wine country

-For business customers, Mechanics Bank offers commercial real estate lending, SBA loans, treasury management, and ag lending - a product mix that reflects its dual identity.
-The bank remains privately held and locally managed, which gives it flexibility that publicly traded regional banks often lack when making credit decisions for relationship-driven industries like agriculture and hospitality.
+Mechanics Bank now stretches from the tech corridors of the East Bay through the agricultural and tourism economies of the Central Coast.
+The same bank serves software startups in Walnut Creek, wineries in Paso Robles, and strawberry growers in the Salinas Valley.
+For business customers, the product mix reflects that dual identity: commercial real estate lending, SBA loans, treasury management, and ag lending.
+The bank remains privately held and locally managed, giving it flexibility that publicly traded regional banks often lack when making credit decisions for relationship-driven industries like agriculture and hospitality.

 When your business outpaces a community bank

-Slash handles ACH, wires, and cards from one account - so you can focus on what actually moves the needle.
+Slash handles ACH, wires, and cards from one account — so you can focus on growing your business.

 Browse routing numbers